AcornHack/after-math/README.md

 https://after-math.herokuapp.com/

+*Running the app for development*
-To run the app locally, in terminal run these commands
+To run the app locally, in terminal run these commands:

 1) Install rails
 `gem install rails`